Shadow and Bone release date: Cast, trailer, plot and how to watch Netflix adaptation

 Shadow and Bone release date

-It has been confirmed that Shadow and Bone will be released on 23rd April 2021 – so not too long now!
+Shadow and Bone's confirmed release date is 23rd April 2021 – so not too long now!

 "That's a wrap on Shadow and Bone!
 It's been an incredibly journey and I've met the most wonderful people along the way.
 It's been an honour to play Inej," she wrote.